Elizabeth Slayton

 In the last several years I have been painting large scale, non-traditional, realistic still life in oil on canvas.
 In this work I have been interested in evoking the is-ness of things, the simplicity of things as they are in their particularity.
 I have been drawn to details, to roundness and volume, to aliveness, luminosity, stillness and clarity.
 In these paintings, the objects have expanded beyond the edges of the canvas.
 This up-closeness creates a sense of immediacy, intimacy and participation, a sense of being here, in the moment, without reservation.

-I then continued further in this direction by moving in even closer to the object, and in particular, to the onion.
-I have been working on paintings of onions where I have focused on one section of the exterior of the onion and magnified it so that one no longer sees the outline of the onion.
-In doing so the paintings have become more abstract.
-Moving closer, I have discovered another world of image and composition and design.
+Moving closer, in particular to the onion, I discovered another world of image and composition and design.
 A crack in the skin, or the lines of veins, or a sudden emerging of color below the skin begin to suggest different layers of meaning.
 To the viewer it becomes less clear what it is that one is seeing and invites a different kind of looking.
 It takes one beyond the familiar, beyond the limits of our ordinary way of knowing things and into more imagination.
 An interplay begins to happen between the microcosm and the macrocosm -- as I move into smaller and smaller sections, the images expand out into greater and greater spaces.